climateinteractive/enroads-guide/docs/guide/tech_removal.rst

 * View the graph “Land for Carbon Dioxide Removal” and note the total amount of land area that all the approaches might require.

+* View the graph “Bulk Material for Mineralization” to see the scale of industrial production these approaches entail.

 Potential Co-Benefits of CDR Growth
 -------------------------------------
 •	Nature-based carbon removal approaches like agricultural soil sequestration can help improve land holder and farmer profits in some cases.